coryisbest0728/Thread/README.md

-# Thread
+# XMLParser
-The thread class in typescript
+The high performance parser in XML